 Years ago, one of the largest insurance companies in the United States, located in the Midwest, was planning a complete overhaul of their software application infrastructure.
 They had thousands of applications that supported their business and wanted a consistent, reliable, and efficient way for their internal clients to find and consume these applications.
 The scale of the initiative was overwhelming and would have taken decades to fully implement with a traditional development strategy and environment.
 The challenge was how to build, deploy, test, and release applications in days, not weeks or months.

-The primary objective was to provide a platform to the business that minimized the full application development lifecycle and allowed consumption and management of applications as quickly as possible, with as little latency as possible.
+The primary objective was to provide a platform to the business that minimized the full application development lifecycle.
+It also need to allow for consumption and management of applications as quickly as possible, with as little latency as possible.

 Simplify the Environment by Minimizing the Toolset